cybertec-postgresql/ora_migrator/README.md

     values in the Oracle database.
 Apart from user data, this also applies to view definitions, column default expressions and index expressions.

+  - `with_data` (default `TRUE`): specifies if the data should be migrated as well.
+If `FALSE`, only the table definitions are migrated.
+    This can speed up testing while developing a migration.

   Calling this function is equivalent to calling the following functions in this order in a single transaction: